-Current All Executive Directors Proposed policy for 2009 CEO & CFO Chairman, R&D Remuneration benchmarking Global pharmaceutical comparator group UK-based large cross-industry comparator group Global pharmaceutical comparator group Annual bonus Bonus based on financial and personal performance Some changes to calculation of bonus and target ranges to reflect changes in target setting in line with new strategy Operational bonus N/A Operational targets will be included within the overall annual bonus framework and there will be no stand-alone operational bonus LTI and share mix LTIs provided though a mix of c.60% performance shares and c.40% share options by value Eligible for performance shares and deferred annual bonus with a performance based match.
-Will not receive share options for the foreseeable future Eligible for performance and share options.
-Not eligible for deferred bonus and performance match Plan limits Levels of LTI awards set annually Annual individual limits will be introduced Benchmarking methodology Projected value Expected value
+Current All Executive Directors Proposed policy for 2009 CEO & CFO Chairman, R&D Remuneration Global pharmaceutical UK-based large cross-industry Global pharmaceutical benchmarking comparator group comparator group comparator group Annual bonus Bonus based on financial and personal performance Some changes to calculation of bonus and target ranges to reflect changes in target setting in line with new strategy Operational bonus N/A Operational targets will be included within the overall annual bonus framework and there will be no stand-alone operational bonus LTI and share mix LTIs provided though a mix of c.60% performance shares and c.40% share options by value Eligible for performance shares and deferred annual bonus with a performance based match.
+Will not receive share options for the foreseeable future Eligible for performance shares and share options.
+Not eligible for deferred annual bonus and performance based match Plan limits Levels of LTI awards set annually Annual individual limits will be introdu ced Benchmarking methodology Projected value Expected value